-The Mental Health Act of Alberta was enacted to provide safeguards, supports and supervision, for mentally ill individuals.
-In 2004, the Minister of Health initiated the process to examine the Act to ensure that the legislation remains responsive to the needs of involuntary patients and to provide a community treatment option.
-Several amendments were introduced in September 2009 and January 2010, as a result of that review.
+Alberta’s Mental Health Act was enacted to provide safeguards, supports and supervision, for people suffering from mental disorder.
+In 2019, in response to a decision of the Court of Queen’s Bench in JH v Alberta Health Services, 2019 ABQB 540, the Minister of Health initiated the process to examine the Act to ensure the legislation complies with the Charter and remains responsive to the needs of Albertans.
+Several amendments came into effect introduced in September 2020 as a result of that review.

 For non-urgent and general questions regarding the Mental Health Act legislation, email email@example.com.